secretlycarl/Video-LLaVA-sort-tool/README.md

 https://huggingface.co/docs/transformers/main/en/main_classes/quantization#offload-between-cpu-and-gpu
 for more details.
 ```
-Just ignore this and run the script again.
+If you get this, just ignore it and run the script again (maybe).

 In my initial tests my script worked but had 4 warnings.
 To fix 2 of them, I had to set temperature and top_p to 1 in `...Video-LLaVA\cache_dir\models--LanguageBind--Video-LLaVA-7B\snapshots\aecae02b7dee5c249e096dcb0ce546eb6f811806\generation_config.json`.
-This file doesn't show up in my file explorer and I only found it with the project folder loaded in [Cursor](https://cursor.sh/).
+This file doesn't show up in my file explorer and I only found it with the project folder loaded in [Cursor](https://cursor.sh/) after the script runs for the first time and errors out.
+I would share the updated file but I don't know how to integrate it from outside the environment.
 There are other warnings but they don't seem critical, though I wlecome any suggestions to fix them.